My word processor’s auto-correct will highlight that one! And no, I did not misspell. It’s the name of a company that sells headphone amplifiers.

-The unit will get real hot, in just a short period but is not cause for alarm.
+The unit will get real hot, in just a short period but that is no cause for alarm.
 In fact, the manual will tell you like it is.

 With the AKG K240S, the volume indicator sits at 12 o’clock for the same level of output.

 Dry top end.
-Compared to both the AMB Labs Mini³ and the Naim NAHA, the Asgard’s top end lacks air and ambiance.
+Compared to both the AMB Labs Mini³ and the Naim NAHA, Asgard’s top-end lacks air and ambiance.
 One might argue about the technical and claimed specs.
 So for the curious, here they are: